Thomas-Boi/heroku-playwright-python-browsers/README.md

 # Customization
 By default, this will install the necessary exe into a folder called `/browsers` under the build directory (the directory where the root script lives).

+To change the this folder's name, override the `INSTALL_PATH` environmental variable.

 # Notes
 This was developed for usage with `playwright-python` in mind so support for other languages is unknown.